lcmandrada/consultation-scheduler/README.md

 **Legacy Project**

-A basic graphical application for handling thesis and design consultation schedules written in python 3.
+A basic graphical application written in python for handling thesis and design consultation schedules.

 It uses the following libraries:
 ```python